xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Carrying out error analysis

+- If your algorithm performance is far from human performance, you should try error analysis.
 - Error analysis - process of manually examining mistakes that your algorithm is making.
 It can give you insights into what to do next.
 E.g.:
   - In the cat classification example, if you have 10% error on your dev set and you want to decrease the error.
   - You discovered that some of the mislabeled data are dog pictures that look like cats.
 Should you try to make your cat classifier do better on dogs (this could take some weeks)?